 Verdict

 Red Stag is one of the easiest 3PLs to recommend when a merchant's product profile genuinely matches what they were built to handle.
 Heavy, bulky, high-value, low-SKU, retail-channel-heavy, Amazon-SFP-eligible — that's the ideal customer, and inside that profile the published guarantees and merchant-reported accuracy are both rare and durable.
+The merchant reviews that exist are scarce but specific, and they back the accuracy claims rather than undercut them.

 Outside that profile, the case is harder.
 Apparel and footwear brands shouldn't shortlist Red Stag, and neither should merchants shipping low-margin commodity DTC at thin unit economics where per-order fulfillment fees dominate the decision.
 Operations that need true international warehousing will trade something to be at Red Stag.